-Wheelchair brakes hold a wheelchair stationery and keep the user safe.
-Do you know how to maintain and take care of your wheelchair brakes?
+The purpose of wheelchair brakes is to hold a wheelchair stationery and keep the user safe.
+Do you know how to maintain and make adjustments to your wheelchair brakes?
 Do you know when to replace them?
 This article will tell you everything you need to know about this vital equipment.

 Scissor locks are designed for more active wheelchair users, but could prove difficult for people with limited fine motor skills.
 While wheel hub locks have a concealed lever that locks the wheel via the wheel hub instead of the tyre.